 On the day of the Ploughing match local ploughmen will be ploughing from early morning to early afternoon.
 They are judged for firmness of furrow, the straightness of furrow, the equal widths, the uniform beginning and ends of each row and the final furrow being equal with the original crown.
 A very skilled operation – do come along this year and see for yourself!

-Cookery, produce, preserves, horticulture, floral art, handicrafts, art and there are various sections especially for children.
-See their website for more details of this year's match to be held at Bidney Farm, Dilwyn on Saturday 16th September 2017.
-Or contact Pam Powell (leave message) on 01981 590682.
+See their website for more details of this year's match to be held at Garnons Estate, Byford on Saturday 22nd September 2018.
+Or contact Rachel Griffiths 01544 327343.